 Welcome back WhiskeyPhiles to another Episode of Potstilled Radio.
 This week we take a trip to the most westerly town in Ireland, Dingle, Co.
 Kerry.
 It was here that we sat down over a taoscán with the youngest Head Distiller in Ireland, Michael Walsh.
-It was here in Dingle Distillery that we had a conversation over a whiskey (and a microphone) where we discussed all things about the whiskeys future, how Michael rose to the position that he was in today and the insane prices that Dingle whiskeys are achieving at auction today.
+It was during this conversation over a whiskey (and a microphone) that we discussed all things about the whiskeys future, how Michael rose to the position that he was in today and the insane prices that Dingle whiskeys are achieving at auction today.

 Take a look at Potstilled's top choices for Saint Patrick's Day this year!
 Step out of the world of car bombs and green beer and see what else the world of Irish whiskey has to offer this festive season!

 Explore why Matt believes that we should do away with the dram in Irish whiskey and embrace our own native culture when it comes to Irish whiskey.

 Irish whiskey is exploding at the moment but the market for Irish whiskey in the United States focuses primarily on blended whiskeys and a lot will need to happen before the category is able to chip away at the incredible lead that our Scottish cousins have in the single malt category.

 A first look at the new Method and Madness whiskey range from Irish Distillers.
 The range takes innovative and exciting new leaps in the Irish whiskey world so come see what all the fuss is about

 Christmas is a great time for gift giving and receiving.
 This is a quick whiskey gift guide for those looking for ideas for the whiskey lover in their life or a great link for dropping hints to your significant others!

 The Irish Whiskey Awards 2016, took place in the Tullamore DEW distillery in Co.
 Offaly.
 Take a look at this consumer focused awards ceremony and the big winners for 2016